mrlouf/Inception-of-Things/README.md

 >        valid_lft forever preferred_lft forever<br>
 > [...]<br>

-You can run `docker network ls` to check whether Docker is using the network or not, and then remove it with `docker netowrk rm <network>`.
+You can run `docker network ls` to check whether Docker is using the network or not, and then remove it with `docker network rm br-d2c21f32a5cf`.
 Another way to clear the IP range is to use the command `sudo ip link delete <network>`